AdaCore/training_material/courses/rust_essentials/080_pattern_matching/02_match.rst

 - Makes all cases explicit

-- Each arm is independent and exclusive (no fallthrough between cases)
+- Each arm is independent and exclusive

+  - No fallthrough between cases

 - Enables compiler-checked completeness